Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Mystery Damn Dirty Apes.md

 The Steam Tunnels

-*Location: Deathtrap (motivation: to harm intruders)*
+*Location: Deathtrap (motivation: to [[harm]] intruders)*

-The tunnels are the only way the hunters can get to Dr Beech’s lab, and they have been rigged to repel intruders with ambushes.
+The tunnels are the only way [[the hunters]] can get to Dr Beech’s lab, and they have been rigged to repel intruders with ambushes.
 Beech has set up lots of motion detectors and cameras to ensure he’s warned about intruders, and he will send out monkeys to deal with anyone snooping around.
 The monkeys are equipped with infrared-vision camera eyes, so they can see heat signatures in the total darkness of the tunnels.

-The tunnels can be confusing to navigate, so you might want to call for an **act under pressure** move for the hunters to orientate themselves properly after a monkey attack.
+The tunnels can be confusing to navigate, so you might want to call for an **act under pressure** move for [[the hunters]] to orientate themselves properly after a monkey attack.

 Koko, robo Gorilla (mark 3)

 ![[Pasted image 20210917193646.png]]

-*Minion: Assassin (motivation: to kill the hunters)*
+*Minion: Assassin (motivation: to kill [[the hunters]])*

 A possessed bionic silverback gorilla, Koko has been kept caged so far as he is too dangerous and unstable to be let out.
-Once Beech knows about the hunters, or is ready to make his move, Koko will be unleashed.
+Once Beech knows about [[the hunters]], or is ready to make his move, Koko will be unleashed.

 Note that Koko was not stolen from the university, but acquired through other means.
 Most likely, Dr Beech has been in contact with animal smugglers, but this loose end is a good candidate for tying into other parts of your own game.